Get more information about Syracuse University by clicking links below:

 Admission Requirements & Details

-The information regarding admissions below may give you an idea of the applicants SU accepts.
+The information regarding admissions below may give you an idea of the applicants Syracuse University accepts.
 The details may include admissions application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted